-Programs at USAI are designed with the important goals of education, exchange, and leadership in mind.
-This Institute aims to equip students, policy makers, advisors, and other interested parties with the tools and opportunity to engage in the U.S.-Asia relationship.
-These goals are not only integral to the US-Asia Institute’s success, but the success of the U.S.-Asia relationship itself.
+Programs at USAI are designed with education, exchange, and leadership in mind.
+The Institute aims to equip students, policy makers, advisors, and other interested parties with the tools they need to effectively to engage in the US-Asia relationship.
+These goals are not only integral to the US-Asia Institute’s success but the success of US-Asia relations.

-Our Internship Program gives hands-on experience for students interested in the field of U.S.-Asian affairs.
-Through education and exchange it is our goal to help interns become future leaders.
+Our Internship Program gives hands-on experience for students interested in the field of US-Asian affairs.
+Through education and exchange, it is our goal to help interns become future leaders.
 USAI also hosts a Professional Development Program to promote exchange and research among select Asian leaders from the business, political and academic communities.
 Learn about our openings here.